 - Unsweetened cocoa powder or confectioner’s sugar, for serving

-- To make the pears, slice them in half in remove the cores.
+- Slice the pears in half in remove the cores.
 Stir the wine, sugar and water together in a small saucepan and bring to a boil.
 Add the pears and cook until they're tender when pierced, about 25 minutes.
 Cool.
 (The pears can be made 3 days ahead.
 Cover and refrigerate in the syrup).

-- Preheat oven to 350 degrees with the rack in the center.
+- Preheat oven to 350 (175 C) degrees with the rack in the center.
 Grease an 8 or 9-inch springform pan.

 - Put the chocolate in a heatproof bowl set over a saucepan of simmering (not boiling) water.
 When the chocolate is almost melted, add the butter and stir until it melts.
 Remove from the heat and stir in the sugar, almond flour and salt.
 Allow the chocolate to cool slightly, then stir in the egg yolks.

 - Whisk the egg whites with an electric mixer until they form stiff peaks.
 Fold the half the egg whites into the chocolate.
 Add the remaining whites and fold until no streaks are visible.